MaartenBijlsma/cfdecomp/cran-comments.md

 ## R CMD check result
-s
-all of the above were OK and returned
+All of the above were OK and returned

 0 errors | 0 warnings | 1 notes

 NOTE:
-1) Maintainer: ‘Maarten Bijlsma <maarten.bijlsma@gmail.com>’
+1) Maintainer: ?Maarten Bijlsma <maarten.bijlsma@gmail.com>?

   New submission